signalfx/apmworkshop/apm/k8s/README.md

 And then select `Next`

-`Install Integration` page: copy and paste each step to your shell.
-The final step will install the OpenTelemetry Collector pod.
+`Install Integration` page:
+* Copy and paste each step to your shell
+* The final step will install the OpenTelemetry Collector pod

 <img src="../assets/18-datasetup-k8sinstall.png" width="360">